HL7/phd/input/pagecontent/ProfileConsumers.md

 |`Observation.component.valueQuantity.code`|the units (as UCUM)|
 |`Observation.component.valueQuantity.system="http://unitsofmeasure.org"`|UCUM code system identifier|

-Note that the `Observation.code` element is subject to the same FHIR LOINC code requirement as the `Observation.code` element if the component is one of the vital signs [here]({{ site.data.fhir.path }}observation-vitalsigns.html).
+Note that the `Observation.component.code` element is subject to the same FHIR LOINC code requirement as the `Observation.code` element if the component is one of the vital signs [here]({{ site.data.fhir.path }}observation-vitalsigns.html).
 The Systolic and Diastolic pressures are in that list, but the MEAN component is not.

-An example of a Blood Pressure measurement would be as follows:

-The `Observation.code` and `Observation.category` (since the measurement is a vital sign) entries describing the 'entire' measurement:

-{% fragment Observation/compound-numeric-blood-pressure-no-mean JSON EXCEPT:code|category %}

-and the individual `Observation.component` entries describing each compound entry where the MEAN entry was unable to be determined and reported a NaN (Not a Number):

-{% fragment Observation/compound-numeric-blood-pressure-no-mean JSON EXCEPT:component %}
+See the [blood pressure observation example](Observation-compound-numeric-blood-pressure-no-mean.html) for details on `Observation.code`, `Observation.category`, and `Observation.component` entries.

 The Phd Compound Numeric Profile can contain additional entries as noted in the [Additional Descriptive Data](#additional-descriptive-data) section above.
 However, the codes of all `Observation.component` entries that are part of a compound measurement will always have an MDC code and not a code from the ASN1ToHL7 code system.